November 28, 2017

 But then somewhere along the way it went bad.
 Maybe the leadership changed or changed their mind.
 Perhaps the skillful Scrum Master left and was replaced by one who was ineffective.
 The team may have soured or felt like Scrum was used against them.

 Teams were told to self-organize and then assigned work, or given fixed scope and fixed timeline commitments.
-Project managers were anointed Scrum Masters, skipped the training and then allowed to do what they thought was best.
+Project managers were anointed as Scrum Masters, skipped the training, and then allowed to do what they thought was best.

 Agile Leadership guru Michael Sahota refers to it as Weaponized agile, perhaps inspired by Chicago’s own Mike Marchi who coined the term Weaponized Scrum.
-Ryan Ripley wrote about it years ago in Bad Agile Management Burns Scrum Teams.
+Ryan Ripley also wrote about it years ago in Bad Agile Management Burns Scrum Teams.

 My heart goes out to all parties involved in Bad Scrum.
-When Scrum is bad, no one is happy or seeing the benefits of Agile and the Scrum Framework that they have hoped for.
+When Scrum is bad, no one is happy or sees the benefits of Agile and the Scrum Framework that they have hoped for.

-It doesn’t work everywhere, but it does serve as a great tool for making the organizational problems (like those noted above) visible so that with people with courage can address those impediments.
+It doesn’t work everywhere, but it does serve as a great tool for making organizational problems (like those noted above) visible so that people with courage can address those impediments.
 I truly believe that Agile and Scrum remain the best way to organize and deliver results.

 The situation reminds me of signs I’ve seen over the years “We Buy Ugly Houses”.
 It seems that no matter what shape the house is in, someone is willing to buy it.
 It is that sense of optimism that attracts me.